 For FIP, it's Acapulco

-However, the International Federation of Padel believes that the padel practiced today appeared in Acapulco, Mexico in 1969.
-At that time, Enrique Corcuera had a small tennis court built on his property, which he closed with walls.
+However, the International Federation of Padel It is estimated that the padel practiced today appeared in Acapulco, Mexico, in 1969.
+At that time, Enrique Corcuera had a small tennis court built on his property, which he enclosed with walls.

-Some time later in 1974, Alfonso de Hohenlohe friend of Corcuera, becomes a fan of this new sport and decides to export it to Spain.
-This marks the start of the success of the padel which is developing very rapidly in all Spanish-speaking countries in particular.
+Some time later in 1974, Alfonso de Hohenlohe, a friend of Corcuera, became a fan of this new sport and decided to export it to Spain.
+This marked the beginning of the success of padel which developed very quickly in all Spanish-speaking countries in particular.

 A sport that is becoming international

-Le padel has long been a sport played only in Latin America and Spain.
-However, it is gradually developing in the rest of Europe in recent years.
+Padel has long been a sport practiced only in Latin America and Spain.
+However, it has gradually been expanding to the rest of Europe in recent years.

 Today, even if it is difficult to know the exact number of sportsmen in the world, it is easy to say that the country that counts the most is Spain.
 Indeed, even if its explosion was not immediate, there was a sharp increase in the number of installations, practitioners and licensees in the 90 years.

-The Spanish Federation of Padel was therefore created in 1997 to supervise and regulate the practice.
-Twenty years later, ahead of tennis and behind football and basketball, the padel is one of the most practiced sports in the country, with an estimated 4 million padelregular eros ...
+The Spanish Federation of Padel was therefore created in 1997 in order to supervise and regulate the practice.
+Twenty years later, ahead of tennis and behind football and basketball, padel is one of the most practiced sports in the country, with around 4 million regular padeleros…

-It is especially in Spain that the competitions of the World Padel Tour, the professional circuit of padel.
+It is especially in Spain that the competitions of the World Padel Tour, the professional padel circuit.

 Franck Binisti